-Love it or hate it, technology has levelled the playing field.
-And authors are becoming more and more adept at using technology and “tools” to carry out the career authors to-do list.
+Love it or hate it, technology has leveled the playing field.
+And authors are becoming more and more adept at using technology and “tools” to carry out the career author’s to-do list.

 Because a powerful launch is more than just the sum of its parts.
 If done right, there is a synergy between the tools you choose to use, how you implement them, and the intention behind it all.

 4 | Make them an offer they can’t refuse

 To create stellar content that people will actually care about, you need to have a clear vision for why you are developing the content in the first place, and an in-depth understanding of the people you wish to consume it.

 A content strategy is your publishing plan of action for:

 - what to create – things like books, guides, interviews, tutorials, infographics, curated content, videos, your opt-in offers, written articles, email sequences, giveaways, social media updates, and so on)

 - how to create it – including the format you will use, the skills, talents and tools required, as well as how to communicate or share it (on your homepage, landing pages, sales pages, book descriptions, blog posts, sales funnels, and social media updates)